Gibraltar row will be resolved, says UK Foreign Office

-Gibraltar has been a British territory for 300 years but Spain disputes UK sovereignty over the rocky outcrop on its southern tip.'No compromise'
+Gibraltar has been a British territory for 300 years but Spain disputes UK sovereignty over the rocky outcrop on its southern tip.

 In the statement the UK reasserted its ties with Gibraltar and said it wanted to continue its strong relationship with Spain.

 "The prime minister has made clear that the UK government will meet its constitutional commitments to the people of Gibraltar and will not compromise on sovereignty," a Foreign Office spokesman said.

 "Our differences with Spain on Gibraltar will be resolved by political means through our relationship as EU partners, not through disproportionate measures such as the border delays we have seen over the past week.